Major Harry Sebastian Garrard1

 M, #48310, b.
 24 February 1818, d.
 7 November 1895

-William Henry Orde-Powlett, 3rd Baron Bolton of Bolton Castle was born on 24 February 1818 at Weymouth Street, London, England.1 He was the son of Hon.
-Thomas Powlett Orde-Powlett and Letitia O'Brien.1 He was baptised on 7 March 1818 at St. Marylebone Church, Marylebone, London, England.1 He married Letitia Crawfurd, daughter of Robert Crawfurd, on 12 March 1844 at Eastwood, Nottinghamshire, England.1 He died on 7 November 1895 at age 77 at Bolton Hall, Yorkshire, England.1 He was buried at Wensley, Yorkshire, England.1 His will was probated, at £224,590.1
+William Henry Orde-Powlett, 3rd Baron Bolton of Bolton Castle was born on 24 February 1818 at Weymouth Street, London, EnglandG.1 He was the son of Hon.
+Thomas Powlett Orde-Powlett and Letitia O'Brien.1 He was baptised on 7 March 1818 at St. Marylebone Church, Marylebone Road, Marylebone, London, EnglandG.1 He married Letitia Crawfurd, daughter of Robert Crawfurd, on 12 March 1844 at Eastwood, Nottinghamshire, EnglandG.1 He died on 7 November 1895 at age 77 at Bolton Hall, Yorkshire, EnglandG.1 He was buried at Wensley, Yorkshire, EnglandG.1 His will was proven (by probate), at £224,590.1

 Children of William Henry Orde-Powlett, 3rd Baron Bolton of Bolton Castle and Letitia Crawfurd